 Excavations of earthen houses inside the town walls of Songo Mnara have recovered a rich material culture, including most of the commonly accepted markers of wealth and status, such as beads, imported ceramics, and coinage.
 Those houses have in fact yielded a richer material record than some of the stone houses, probably because their packed earth floors captured and preserved what was dropped on them.
 In addition, the earthen houses in the town were locations for craftworking and manufacture of shell beads, metal objects, and possibly cloth.
 These houses thus seem to have been functionally distinct, rather than less wealthy in material terms.

 Beyond the walls, there was greater diversity.
 Daub was found in the area immediately outside the town at Msete, suggesting the presence of households outside the town walls.
 However, the density of artifacts here is significantly lower and imported goods are much fewer, suggesting that the inhabitants held less material wealth.
 Further afield at Mkwaju and Rukunduji, traces of daub suggest the presence of fieldhouses or less substantial permanent dwellings.
-Given the proximity of each of these places to Songo Mnara, they were probably places to which town inhabitants travelled during periods of agricultural activity, such as the crop harvest, rather than reflecting discrete populations (see Middleton 1961 for ethnographic comparison).
-By virtue of its distance, greater artifact density, and more substantial concentration of daub, Mkuje was a separate settlement.
+Given the proximity of each to Songo Mnara, they were probably places to which town inhabitants travelled during periods of agricultural activity, such as the crop harvest, rather than reflecting discrete populations (see Middleton 1961 for ethnographic comparison).
+By virtue of its distance from Songo Mnara, greater artifact density, and more substantial concentration of daub, Mkuje was a separate settlement.
 Despite the presence of some spindle whorls suggesting spinning, numbers of imported goods at Mkuje are comparatively low.
-Sanje ya Majoma, where daub was widespread and an STP was excavated through the remains of a daub structure, seems to be a site more comparable with Songo Mnara.
+Sanje ya Majoma, where daub was widespread and an STP was excavated through the remains of a daub structure, was a site more comparable with Songo Mnara.
 The evidence for earthen architecture there overlaps with a richer overall picture of material wealth, particularly in terms of beads, which were recovered from many STPs, including that of the daub structure.

 Earthen architecture on the landscape thus seems to represent both independent sites, as well as fieldhouses and homesteads scattered across an agricultural landscape.
 The intensity of landscape exploitation increased during the 15th century, contemporary with the occupation of Songo Mnara, supporting the likelihood that this agricultural landscape was an extension of urban life within the town walls.
 The absence of significant quantities of daub across the large northwest portion of the island suggests it would probably have been farmed by people residing at Songo Mnara.
 Ethnographies of the contemporary Swahili describe various forms of territorial demarcation beyond the town/village, including lands linked to corporate groups and lands held in common.
 Similar modes of ownership and control could have mediated use of this island landscape; they are discussed in more detail below.